The Time (band): Success

 During the 1982–83 1999/Triple Threat tour, the Time served as Vanity 6's backing band from behind a curtain, before playing their own hour-long set.
 They liked the arrangement because the band saw it as free money.
 Terry Lewis said, "I'll play behind Vanity 6 for thirty minutes for $250.
 No problem.
 I was going to have to do the sound check, anyway."
 Jimmy Jam and Terry Lewis, who had begun writing songs and producing albums of their own (working with SOLAR Records to produce Klymaxx and with Tabu Records to produce the S.O.S.
 Band), were stranded in Atlanta by a blizzard and failed to make it to a Time concert in San Antonio, for which Jerome had to mime playing bass guitar on stage while Prince played Lewis's part off stage, and Lisa Coleman stood in for Jimmy Jam.
 Subsequently, the duo were fined and then fired, although Prince would state in a 1990 Rolling Stone interview: "I didn't fire Jimmy and Terry.
 Morris asked me what I would do in his situation.
 You got to remember, it was his band."
 Whether their firing was due to the incident or to their increasing independence has never been clear.
 Monte Moir took the opportunity to leave as well, and would also work with Jam and Lewis.
 The three were replaced with Mark Cardenas and Paul Peterson on keyboards and Rocky Harris on bass.
 This new line up, with Jerry Hubbard replacing Rocky Harris, was featured in Prince's Purple Rain film.
 The Time rode the wave of popularity created by the movie and hit singles "Jungle Love" and "The Bird".

 First split

-Day left after arguments with Prince, choosing to pursue a solo career in 1985 and to work on his comic strip alter ego "Morris Day, Sexual Pervert" which featured in the comic "Viz".
+Day left after arguments with Prince, choosing to pursue a solo career in 1985.
 With Jesse Johnson also opting to go solo (taking other Time members Cardenas and Hubbard with him), the band disintegrated.
 The remaining members (Benton, Jellybean Johnson and Peterson) were reformed into a new short-lived project called the Family.
 Meanwhile, Jimmy Jam and Terry Lewis went on to become one of the most successful songwriting and production teams of the 1980s and 1990s.